Commercial Mortgages for UK Businesses & Property Investors

 Commercial investment mortgages

 Commercial investment mortgage applications also known as a commercial buy to let mortgage, are used when a commercial property is being let to another business to trade from.
-Think of this as a buy to let mortgage for non-residential property.
+Think of this as a buy to let loan for non-residential property.

-Capital repayment
+Capital repayment loans

-Capital repayment commercial mortgages involve paying both the capital balance and interest each month to gradually repay your commercial mortgage over the loan term.
-This means higher monthly repayments on your mortgage but gives you the certainty that your property will be mortgage free at the end of the loan term.
+Capital repayment loans involve paying both the capital balance and interest each month to gradually repay your commercial mortgage over the loan term.
+This means higher monthly repayments, but gives you the certainty that your property will be mortgage-free at the end of the loan term.

-Fixed rate
+Fixed rate deals

 Fixed rate commercial mortgages have an interest rate that stays the same for a set period, usually between 2-5 years.
 During a fixed rate period, your monthly repayments remain the same each month, regardless of changes in the Bank of England Base Rate.
-A fixed rate product will benefit you when interest rates rise, but means you won’t benefit from interest rate reductions.

-Variable rate
+Variable rate deals

 How much can I borrow?